SCRI AMS GRADE Methodology for Clinical Practice Guidelines 2024

 Strategies to transition from evidence to recommendation

-The workshop drew 76 AMS members from across the public healthcare institutions, who also provided positive feedback by the end of the course
+The workshop drew 76 AMS members from across the public healthcare institutions, who also provided positive feedback by the end of the course.

 Module 1 – Introduction to the clinical practice guideline development process